cosmicjs/cosmic-cli/README.md

 Run `cosmic -h` for a list of all commands.
 The list is also included at the bottom of this README.

 Run `cosmic [command] -h` for details on options for a specific command.

+### Examples

+Below are a few examples of commands.
+Only a handful of the possible options are shown for the commands.

+**Creating an Object Type and then an Instance**

+Creating a planet object type, and specifying default metafields all instances should have.

+`$ cosmic add-object-type --slug planet-type --title 'Planet Objects' --metafields '[{"type":"text", "key": "shape", "value": "Sphere"}]'`

+Making an edit to the object type

+`$ cosmic edit-object-type -s planet-type --title 'PlANeT oBject'`

+Creating an instance

+`$ cosmic add-object add-object --type_slug planet-type --title 'Clypso 6Y'`

+**Uploading Image Files to a Bucket**

+We upload myLocalImage.png from our computer to Cosmic with the name provided to -t, and into the specified folder.

+Using shorthand params -f for --file and -t for --title

+`$ cosmic add-media -f ../myLocalImage.png -t myNameForFileOnCosmic.png --folder product-images`

+You can also give a name without an extension, and it will parse the extension for you.

+`$ cosmic add-media -f ../myLocalImage.png -t myNameForFileOnCosmic`

 ### JSON String Inputs